 This area focuses on debt, budgeting, banking and financial products.
-In addition students will learn how public money is raised and spent.
+In addition students learn how public money is raised and spent.

 Citizenship education aims to equip students with key knowledge and understanding of rights, responsibilities, democracy, crime, justice and how our country is run.
 We have carefully mapped key content as well as drawing on current affairs whenever possible to ensure that students are prepared for their lives beyond school.

 We embrace environmentally sustainable practices and care about its place within the local community.
-We have solar energy operational in two key areas of school and have adopted sustainable practice on all recyclable materials.
+We have solar energy operational in key areas of school and have adopted sustainable practice on all recyclable materials.
 Areas of the school have been adapted to focus on biodiversity and green/natural space.
 Local produce is always sourced to provide support for our local community wherever possible.
 Sustainable education and projects are across the curriculum and available for all ages.

 Stress Management and Wellbeing

 We all suffer from stress at certain times in our lives and we are aware that students within our school do too.
 We aim to provide our students with the knowledge and understanding about causes of stress, how the body responds and why and when and where to seek help.
-However, the main focus of this area of our programme is in the creation of a toolbox of skills to assist students with self-management.

 Global Learning and Development Education